Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 'Beyond the control of' test Absence for a reason beyond the control of the student's parent/guardian, or the student (if living independently).

-Board The Non-State Schools Accreditation Board.
-The Board was established under the now repealed Education (Accreditation of Non-State Schools) Act 2001 and continued in existence under the Education (Accreditation of Non-State Schools) Act 2017.
+Board The Non-State Schools Accreditation Board - the Board was established under the now repealed Education (Accreditation of Non-State Schools) Act 2001 and continues in existence under the Education (Accreditation of Non-State Schools) Act 2017.

 Census data Data which a governing body of an accredited school must give the Non-State Schools Accreditation Board under the Education (Accreditation of Non-State Schools) Act 2017, section 168.
 These data must be provided within seven days after the day (the relevant day) prescribed in the Education (Accreditation of Non-State Schools) Regulation 2017, section 28.